 Factor #4: Mileage and travel

-When figuring out how much to charge for junk removal, you need to take into account the distance you have to transport the junk to the disposal location.
+When figuring out how much to charge for junk removal, make sure you’re adjusting pricing based on the distance traveled to the job site.

 This distance will affect:

 - Employee hours.